 Essential additional tax forms and terms that may impact your U.S. tax responsibilities.

-- 1040NR and W-7 (ITIN): If you are deemed engaged in a U.S. trade or business, it is recommended to file the protective returns, 1040NR, W-7, 8833 (assuming from a treaty country).
+- 1040NR and W-7 (ITIN): If you are deemed engaged in a U.S. trade or business, filing the protective returns, 1040NR, W-7, 8833 (assuming from a treaty country).
 You could lose deductions if you don’t file the protective returns and are audited.

 - Fixed, Determinable, Annual, Periodic Income (FDAP): Tax at a 30% (or lower treaty) rate applies to FDAP income or gains from U.S. sources, but only if they are not effectively connected with your U.S. trade or business.